The Top 5 Best Legs Exercises for Your Quads

 To squat: you are not just bending down to pick up a pencil.
 Rather, you are pushing your butt back as if to sit in a chair.
 This is the #1 most common mistake of people that have never been taught to squat.
 Always keep your abs tight, head up, and chest puffed out.
 Keep your knees behind your toes.
 At the bottom of the squat, your thighs should be parallel to the floor or lower, otherwise you are not executing a full squat.
 Check your ego at the door, use less weight, and employ a full range of motion.

 To come up out of the hole, your primary objective is to push your head back, chest up, and drive with your hips.
 A proper squat will almost feel like you are humping the air in front of you, doggy-style.
 Pardon my French, but if you are driving properly with your hips, you will be humping.
-Don’t get me wrong, there’s no need to exaggerate the thrust and make yourself look like a fool, but the general principle of the hip drive, is a thrust.
+Don’t get me wrong, there’s no need to exaggerate the thrust and make yourself look like a fool, but the general principle of the hip drive is to thrust.

 2. Barbell Front Squats